hughdbrown/minecraft_recipe/README.md

 ## Overview

-This project provides both command-line and interactive terminal UI tools to simplify the creation of crafting recipes for Minecraft Bedrock edition.
+This project provides command-line, terminal UI, and web-based tools to simplify the creation of crafting recipes for Minecraft Bedrock edition.
 Write recipes in a simple text format and convert them to the JSON format required by Minecraft.

 ## Components